mail-adila/SDET_Java_Questions/README.md

 6. Check if the input string is palindrome
 7. Find the largest and smallest in the array
 8. Binary search on a sorted array
+9. Check if the input number is prime